GuOrg/Gu.Wpf.NumericInput/README.md

 ## 3.1.
 ValidationTrigger
-Control when validation is performed, the default is `LostFocus` to be consistent with vanilla WPF `TextBox` Setting `ValidationTrigger="PropertyChanged"` validates as you type even if the binding has `UpdateSourceTrigger=LostFocus.` Available as inheriting attached property: `NumericBox.ValidationTrigger`
+Control when validation is performed, the default is `LostFocus` to be consistent with vanilla WPF `TextBox` Setting `ValidationTrigger="PropertyChanged"` validates as you type even if the binding has `UpdateSourceTrigger=LostFocus`.
+Available as inheriting attached property: `NumericBox.ValidationTrigger`

 ## 3.2.
 CanValueBeNull